Portable C Compiler Fund

 Improved abstract dynamic declarations: Support the ability to use abstract declarators everywhere allowed.

-Improved GCC compatibility
+Improved GCC Compatibility

 attribute(): Support parsing of the attribute() syntax and test for commonly used extensions.